-Two fixes are proposed in Introduction to Electromagnetic Compatibility by Clayton Paul.[9]
-In either case, the first thing one needs to do is allow current to flow outside of the transmission line via conductivity or radiation.
-This allows for unbalancing the two different currents of the two conducting paths of the transmission line.
-The currents that travel in the equal and opposite direction are referred to as the differential-mode currents.
-The currents that travel in the equal but same direction as referred to as the common-mode currents.
+Two fixes are proposed in Introduction to Electromagnetic Compatibility by Clayton Paul.^[9] In either case, the first thing one needs to do is allow current to flow outside of the transmission line via conductivity or radiation.
+This allows for unbalancing the two different currents found in the two conducting paths of the transmission line.
+The equal currents that travel in opposite directions are referred to as the differential-mode currents.
+The equal currents that travel in the same direction as referred to as the common-mode currents.
 Obviously, some other transmission medium must be present (although not necessarily accounted for in this model) or else the circuit could not form a closed path.